-- Unless appealed, The final decision may be recorded on or after April 1, 2009 (the day following the last day to appeal). - A building or zoning permit will be issued only after the final decision is recorded.
+- Unless appealed, The final decision may be recorded on or after March 30, 2009 (the first business day following the last day to appeal). - A building or zoning permit will be issued only after the final decision is recorded.

 The applicant, builder, or a representative may record the final decision as follows: